Waterfall Shuttle FAQ

 6. Do I HAVE to ride the shuttle?

 All Hamilton Conservation Authority parking lots at Webster, Tew and Greensville Optimist Park will be closed on weekends and holidays from Good Friday, April 19, 2019 until Sunday, October 27, 2019 (weather permitting).
 The only parking lot available will be at Christie Lake Conservation Area.
 The only access available to the public at Tew or Webster Falls will be walk-in.
 There is no on-street parking around Spencer Gorge Conservation Area.
-Please be aware that bylaw officers will be patrolling the community areas during busy times at the area and you may be ticketed if you are parked illegally.
+Visitors should be aware that vehicles not parked in designated areas will be ticketed as part of an ongoing proactive parking enforcement program by the City of Hamilton.
+A special parking enforcement area will be in effect from Friday, April 19, 2019 until Friday, November 15, 2019.
+There will be new City of Hamilton parking signs at entry points to the area to let people know that parking violations will result in a significantly higher penalty in this area.
+The special parking enforcement area, with a penalty of $250 is a pilot program launched by the City.
+More information.

 7. What are the hours for the shuttle